Find Affordable College Courses

 Houston, TX

-As a testament to the quality of education it offers, UH also is in the top 15% of our Best Physical Sciences Master’s Degree Schools in the Southwest Region ranking.
+UH excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Physical Sciences Master’s Degree Schools in the Southwest Region list.

 UT Austin also took the #2 spot in our Best Physical Sciences Master’s Degree Schools in the Southwest Region rankings.